 – request marketing to be sent to you;

 – enter a promotion, complete a survey; or

 – give us some feedback.

-- Identity and Contact Data from publicly availably sources [such as Companies House and the Electoral Register based inside the EU].
+- Identity and Contact Data from publicly availably sources such as Companies House and the Electoral Register based inside the UK.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.